ampproject/amphtml/ads/custom.md

 a site to display simple ads on a self-service basis.
 You must provide your own ad server to deliver the ads in json format as shown below.

-Each ad must contain a mustache template (see mustache.js).
+Each ad must contain a [mustache](https://github.com/ampproject/amphtml/blob/master/extensions/amp-mustache/amp-mustache.md) template.

 Each ad must contain the URL that will be used to fetch data from the server.